GRCDEV/ArduSim/help/development.md

 ### 3.2 UAV agent (multicopter)

-ArduSim assigns an unique ID to the multicopter and then loads the planned main.java.com.protocols.mission from a file (`loadMission()`), if the protocol needs it.
+ArduSim assigns an unique ID to the multicopter and then loads the planned mission from a file (`loadMission()`), if the protocol needs it.
 Then, the method `initializeDataStructures()` is launched, where the developer can initialize the variables needed by the protocol taking into account the number of multicopters being run in the same ArduSim instance (one in this case, but many for simulations).

 The logging of the path followed by the multicopter is started and the application sends some configuration to the flight controller and waits until the multicopter is located by the GPS system.
-Next, the planned main.java.com.protocols.mission (if any) is automatically sent before executing the function `sendInitialConfiguration()`.
+Next, the planned mission (if any) is automatically sent before executing the function `sendInitialConfiguration()`.
 This function can be used to retrieve more information from the UAV, or send commands to it before starting the threads of the protocol with the function `startThreads()`.
 We recommend to retrieve any needed UAV configuration before starting the threads in the previous function.
 Please remember that the threads are started here, but they execution probably must wait until the user presses the "Setup" and/or "Start" buttons, when the functions `setupActionPerformed()` and `startExperimentActionPerformed()` are run.
-This can be achieved with the functions explained in section "[5.4 ArduSim integration](#markdown-header-54-ardusim-integration)".
+This can be achieved with the functions explained in section "[5.4 ArduSim integration](#54-ardusim-integration)".
 They are solely enough to coordinate the threads with ArduSim.

 The experiment is finished when the multicopter lands and the motors stop.
-Some main.java.com.api.protocols will land the UAV automatically, but others could finish while the UAV is flying, like *MBCAP*.
+Some protocols will land the UAV automatically, but others could finish while the UAV is flying, like *MBCAP*.
 In the second case, the function `forceExperimentEnd()` must be implemented to detect the end of the experiment and land the multicopter.

 Once the experiment is finished, the methods `getExperimentResults()` and `getExperimentConfiguration()` allow the developer to generate Strings with general information and configuration of the protocol that will be included in the default log files.
 Additionally, the method `logData()` can be used to store files with more information.

 ### 3.3 Simulator

 The most important difference between "*UAV agent*" and "*Simulator*" roles implementations is the number of multicopters that run in the same machine, one in the former and several in the later.
-It is highly suggested to store data in array variables with the length of the number of UAVs that run in the machine, so in the real UAV the array length will be 1, and the code will be valid for both roles (see section "[5.6 Implementation recomendations](#markdown-header-56-implementation-recomendations)").
-Good implementation examples can be found in "MBCAP" and "MUSCOP" main.java.com.api.protocols.
+It is highly suggested to store data in array variables with the length of the number of UAVs that run in the machine, so in the real UAV the array length will be 1, and the code will be valid for both roles (see section "[5.6 Implementation recomendations](#56-implementation-recomendations)").
+Good implementation examples can be found in "MBCAP" and "MUSCOP" protocols.
 A function is provided to know which ID (multicopter) corresponds to a specific position in the array.
 This function will provide the ID of the multicopter when running on a real UAV, when the array has a length of 1.
 On the other hand, no function is provided to get a UAV location in the array given the ID, as it will always be 0 in the real UAV, and in simulation the ID is equivalent to the position in the array.

 When ArduSim is run as Simulator-GUI, it also checks if the computer meets some requirements and opens a general configuration dialog.
 There, the user can set many simulation parameters, as well as the maximum flight speed for each virtual multicopter.
 Then, when the configuration is set, the function "*openConfigurationDialogFX()*" may launch a dialog to introduce values for parameters of the protocol under development (FX stands for the use of javaFX and FXMl to create the GUI).
 When ArduSim runs as Simulator-CLI it reads .properties files to set the parameters.
 Next, planned missions (if needed) are loaded for the multicopters specified by the protocol.

 In the next step, the main window of the simulator is opened an IDs are assigned to the virtual UAVs.
 The function "*initializeDataStructures()*" allows the programmer to initialize the variables needed by the protocol.
 As stated before, it is highly recommended to use arrays with the length of the number of UAVs that are being run on the same machine at the same time.
 This way the code will be valid in simulation an running in real multicopters.

-By default in Simulator-GUI, the UAVs, their planned main.java.com.protocols.mission if any, and the path they are following are being draw automatically.
+By default in Simulator-GUI, the UAVs, their planned mission if any, and the path they are following are being draw automatically.
 The method `setInitialState()` can be implemented to show a text for each UAV with its initial state in the protocol, that is shown when the "*Progress dialog*" is opened.

 The function `setStartingLocation()` provides the starting location of the virtual multicopters and then the simulation can start.
-If the multicopter has to follow a main.java.com.protocols.mission, we suggest to set the first point of the main.java.com.protocols.mission as the starting location.
+If the multicopter has to follow a mission, we suggest to set the first point of the mission as the starting location.
 Once the GPS location is acquired, the virtual UAV-to-UAV communication link is stablished and the collision detection is enabled.
 The functions `sendInitialConfiguration()`, `startThreads()`, `setupActionPerformed()`, `startExperimentActionPerformed()`, `forceExperimentEnd()`, `getExperimentResults()`, `getExperimentConfiguration()`, and `logData()` are the same explained for the "*UAV agent*" role.

 There are another two differences compared to a "*UAV agent*".
 First, Bing is used to integrate the background image, which is geopositioned on the theoretical location of the virtual UAVs.
 Second, storing the experiment results is optional, while in a real UAV it is always accomplished.

 ## 4 Protocol implementation

 To start a new protocol, the developer creates a new package (*ProtocolName*) to contain the corresponding Java classes.
-Then, the first step consists in create a new Class that extends "*main.java.api.ProtocolHelper.java*" Class.
+Then, the first step consists in create a new Class that extends "*main.java.com.api.ProtocolHelper.java*" Class.
 It forces the developer to implement the functions already mentioned, to integrate the protocol in ArduSim.
 An extended explanation of these functions follows.
 All functions must be implemented if not indicated otherwise.

 * `void setProtocol()`.
 It assigns a String name to the protocol to enable the implementation, using the variable `this.protocolString`.
 This way, the protocol is enabled and can be used in ArduSim.
 Duplicates (of other protocol names) are not allowed.
 * `boolean loadMission()`.
 This function only runs for real multicopters.
-It must return true if and only if a planned main.java.com.protocols.mission must be followed by the UAV.
-The main.java.com.protocols.mission file must be stored beside the ArduSim *.jar* file.
+It must return true if and only if a planned mission must be followed by the UAV.
+The mission file must be stored beside the ArduSim *.jar* file.
 * `JDialog openConfigurationDialog()`.
 Is a deprecated function which allowed the user to create a GUI based on Swing.
 It is only there until all the main.java.com.api.protocols are migrated to JavaFX.
 Return null until this function is removed.
 * `void openConfigurationDialogFX()`.
 It opens a dialog (based on JavaFX and FXML) implemented by the protocol developer, and that allows the user to input parameters related to the protocol.
 If the developer doesn't want a dialog, then place com.setup.Param.simStatus = com.setup.Param.SimulatorState.STARTING_UAVS; into the function.
 When creating a GUI please develop it like the others, in that way creating a CLI interface is almost trivial.
 Also take good note on how the others are build.
 They make use of java reflection so that assigning all the parameters is done automatically.
 The only constraint is that the names of the variables in the FXML, controller and SimProperties MUST be the same.
 * `void configurationCLI()`.
 Optional.
-Here the developer must right the code (as shown in the existing main.java.com.api.protocols) to read the .properties files.
+Here the developer must right the code (as shown in the existing protocols) to read the .properties files.
 * `void initializeDataStructures()`.
 The protocol that is being developed will need several variables shared among threads, that should be declared following the package structure, as shown below.
 This method allows to initialize the variables once the number of UAVs running in the same machine is known (more than one if a simulation is performed).
 * `void setInitialState()`.
 Optional.
 Set the prtocol state to be shown in the progress dialog when ArduSim Starts.
 * `Pair<Location2DGeo, Double>[] setStartingLocation()`.
 Used to set the location where the multicopters appear in simulation, including latitude, longitude and heading.